- How Painful Is It?

 - Vaginal births without medication can be less painful, and smoother if the mother and partner learn breathing techniques and other strategies in a birthing class.
 Lamaze Method or the Bradley method are two common childbirth classes.

 - The risks and benefits of each delivery method must be weighed along with the mother's preferences to determine what is right for her.

 - Nearly 4 million babies are born in the U.S. every year.
 Childbirth care in the U.S. is very good.
 Less than 600 women die annually due to complications during childbirth.

 Is childbirth painful?

-Every woman's experience is unique but most mothers would honestly say, yes, childbirth is painful.
-However, it is short-lived, and there are many types and methods to effectively reduce the intensity of childbirth pain.
-There are many choices in childbirth.
-Women can choose the method that makes them most comfortable, and that makes sense for their personal and medical situation.
+Every woman's experience is unique, but most mothers would honestly say, yes, childbirth is painful.
+However, it is short-lived, and there are many methods to effectively reduce the intensity of childbirth pain.
+Women can choose a method that makes them most comfortable and that makes sense for their personal and medical situation.

 What is vaginal delivery with no medication?

 A vaginal birth without medication benefits both mother and baby.
 The microbiome, or bacterial environment, is established by birth method2.
 There is some research that suggests the development of the infant microbiome is associated with the likelihood of developing allergic diseases during childhood, but the association isn't clear.